-In other instances, a call initiated by a representative of a railroad during any part of an employee's off-duty period for the purpose of gathering information from the employee is considered activity at the behest of the railroad.
+Explanation: The hours of service regulations for train employees in passenger service require a minimum statutory off-duty period to provide them with an opportunity to secure meaningful rest.
+A call initiated by a representative of a railroad during any part of an employee's off-duty period for the purpose of gathering information from the employee is considered activity at the behest of the railroad.
 As such, the time spent by the employee providing information to the railroad during these calls can commingle with a previous or future duty tour.
 The activity at the behest of the railroad resulting from the call cannot commingle if a statutory off-duty period is provided before and after the call.

-After a statutory off-duty period, a brief call to report is considered incidental and not a disruption of the off-duty period.
+A brief call to report is considered incidental and not a disruption of the off-duty period.